Canon 5D Mark II vs Sony A900

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The 5D Mark II indeed provides movie recording capabilities, while the A900 does not.
 The highest resolution format that the 5D Mark II can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 5D Mark II and the A900 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the A900 offers a wider field of view (100%) than the one in the 5D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A900 has a higher magnification (0.74x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 5D Mark II and Sony A900 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A900 and the 5D Mark II is in-body image stabilization (IBIS).
-The A900 reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark II has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A900 reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark II offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 5D Mark II writes its imaging data to Compact Flash cards, while the A900 uses Compact Flash or Memory Stick PRO Duo cards.
 The A900 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 5D Mark II only has one slot.